Dynamic Acting for Young Actors

 You are not asked to audition, but you need complete the questionnaire on the application form, giving information about your experience (or otherwise) of acting.
 Fluent, confident knowledge of the English language is essential.

 Do you love Shakespeare?
 Or are you mystified by his stuff, and just “don’t get it”?
-On this course, as you stand up and speak his words, you will discover Shakespeare by exploring his characters.
-In addition to working on Scenes, Monologues and Sonnets, you will have classes in Voice, Movement and Stage Combat, as well as electrifying Choral Speaking sessions with students from the Focus course.
+On this course, you will discover the fascination of Shakespeare, as you explore his stirring scenes and revel in playing his startlingly modern characters.
+In addition to working on Scenes and Sonnets, you will have classes in Voice, Physicality, Stage Fighting and Dance, as well as electrifying Choral Speaking sessions with students from the Stagecraft course.

 What do you do on a stage?
-How do you stop feeling self-conscious, and learn to move freely and make yourself heard?
-This unique course gives you the confidence to unlock your acting abilities while you experience the exhilaration of ensemble playing.
-You will work on Voice, Physicality, Storytelling, Meisner Technique, Stage Combat and Physical Performance: you learn what makes a “crowd scene”, and enjoy thrilling Choral Speaking sessions with students from the Exploring Shakespeare course.
+How do you stop feeling self-conscious and learn to move freely and make yourself heard?
+This unique course gives you the confidence to unlock your acting and speaking abilities, while you experience the exhilaration of ensemble playing.
+You will work on Voice, Physicality, Storytelling, Meisner Technique, and Stage Fighting.
+You learn what makes a “crowd scene”, and enjoy the thrill of Choral Speaking sessions with students from the Exploring Shakespeare course.

 Hours of work

 Classes generally take place between 10am and 6pm.
-Classes are not optional and a certificate stating the minimum number of contact hours is awarded on successful completion of each course.
+Attendance is monitored, and is not optional.
+A certificate stating the minimum number of contact hours is awarded on successful completion of each course.

 What to bring